How to Play Open Face Chinese Poker?

 Bonus Royalty Points

-But that's just the beginning.
+However, that's just the beginning.
 Row hands can score additional bonus (or royalty) points depending on the cards they contain.
 The potential bonuses vary from row to row.
-Note the possibilities at the end of this article.

-For example, the front hand of three cards can score an extra point for a pair of sixes, all the way up to 22 points for three aces.
-The middle hand can received an extra 2 points for a three of a kind, up to 50 for a royal flush.
+Example: The front hand of three cards can score an extra point for a pair of sixes, all the way up to 22 points for three aces.
+The middle hand can receive an extra 2 points for a three of a kind, up to 50 for a royal flush.
 The back hand can achieve anywhere from 2 points for a straight to 25 for a royal flush.

 Bonus points are unavailable only when a hand fouls out.
 For example, bonus points for a middle hand straight are nullified by a mere pair in the back hand.

-Fantasy Land is a special play context initially triggered in online gambling by a front hand with a pair of queens or better in a hand that doesn't foul.
+Fantasy Land is a special play initially triggered in OFC Poker by a front hand with a pair of queens or better in a hand that doesn't foul.
 When that happens, the owner of that hand plays the next game in Fantasy Land.

 Open face Chinese is a scintillating online gambling poker game with lots of strategy and opportunities for huge momentum swings due to royalty bonuses and Fantasy Land play.
 It's a fascinating excursion from the usual betting on streets.